 top of page

 "Amity Six to Base."
-Looking Back on Jaws the Ride
+The Story of Jaws the Ride.

 For those of you who were lucky enough to visit Universal Studios Orlando between 1993 and 2012, you'll know how truly fantastic the Jaws ride was.
 It lived up to Universal's marketing ploy of "Ride the Movies!" and put you face to face with one of horrors most iconic monsters as he stalked the waters surrounding Amity Island.